Richmond, Virginia Since The Civil War - My Family Travels

 Richmond is loaded with family attractions and amenities.
 The extensive Children’s Museum of Richmond has three campuses with different exhibits and interactive play areas.
 There’s also a zoo and a science museum, a wonderful fine arts museum, several historic houses and gardens, shopping and wineries open for touring.

-Voted Outside Magazine's "Best River City in America" for 2011, Richmond's water play is set along the James River, whose Class IV whitewater rapids and wooded banks are used by residents for daily recreation.
+Once voted Outside Magazine’s “Best River City in America,” Richmond’s water play is set along the James River, whose Class IV whitewater rapids and wooded banks are used by residents for daily recreation.
 Families can rent gear to raft, bike or just hike the urban trails in the heart of the city.
 You can also stroll the mile-long Canal Walk whose exhibits tell the history of the river as it passes through downtown.
 From the Mayo Bridge you can look out to little Mayo Island.

 Planning your Richmond, Virginia Visit

-Richmond has you covered if you're not the type to plan ahead.
-The wired city has created apps for its bus system, airport, food truck locations, historical sites – check out Visit Richmond, Virginia to see what's in store.
+Richmond has been voted “America’s Best Town to Visit” by CNN.
+So, they have you covered if you’re not the type to plan ahead.
+The wired city has created apps for its bus system, airport, food truck locations, historical sites – check out Visit Richmond, Virginia to see what’s in store.
 Day visitors can stop by the Mobile Visitors Center, an SUV covered in city decals that dispenses maps and information at different street corners.

 Richmond is also a multicultural city, with a diverse population that throughout the year celebrates Chinese, Philippine, Indian, African-American, Armenian, Irish and more cultures with street fairs and performances.